Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 Self-employment tax deduction

-This one’s a bit of a head-scratcher at first, but it can result in a big deduction for independent contractors: The self-employment tax deduction lets you deduct a portion of your self-employment tax from your adjusted gross income.
+This one’s a bit of a head-scratcher at first, but it can result in a big deduction for contractors: The self-employment tax deduction lets you deduct a portion of your self-employment tax from your adjusted gross income.

 That’s right – when calculating your taxes, you can deduct some of the taxes you’ll pay.